 My first time with President Biden was very special.
 Within minutes of sitting down together, he was reciting his great grandfather’s poetry to me.

 President Biden reminded me of the value of finding common ground quickly.
 Our early connection made our session comfortable and even a pleasure.
-Finding that something that connects all of us to one another, in photography and frankly whenever you meet someone new, will enrich the experience.
+Finding that something that connects all of us to one another, in

 Do you have a favorite shoot?
 Why?